benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 ---
 layout: default
-title: "Improving and fixing the code from the official Go RESTful API tutorial"
+title: "Improving the code from the official Go RESTful API tutorial"
 permalink: /writings/web-service-stdlib/
 description: "My re-implementation of the code from the official Go tutorial 'Developing a RESTful API with Go and Gin', using only the standard library, adding tests, and fixing issues."
 ---